ui-lisalisa/learnflexbox/CONTRIBUTING.md

 # Contributing to Flexbox Generator

-[Flexbox Learn](http://learnflexbox.us/) is a fun way to quickly understand flexbox.
+[Learn Flexbox](http://learnflexbox.us/) is a fun way to quickly understand flexbox.

 To get started, take a look at the [Open Issues](https://github.com/hi-matbub/learnflexbox/issues).
 Issues labeled **good first issue** are a good place to begin.